scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

-The traditional approach in macroeconomics has been to assume that aggregate behavior can be understood by modeling the behavior of a single ‘representative agent’-- the `representative consumer' or `representative firm'.
+The traditional approach in macroeconomics has been to assume that aggregate behavior can be understood by modeling the behavior of a single 'representative agent' -- the 'representative consumer' or 'representative firm'.
 HA macroeconomics instead starts by constructing models of the behavior of individual microeconomic agents (a firm or a consumer, e.g.) that match key facts (say, that some people are borrowers and others are savers) from the rich microeconomic evidence